Albertan autonomy is a bad way to sell unpopular economic proposals

 But after last week?
 Maybe not so much!
 Who's betting now that the Trump administration will necessarily even last until November?

-And every time Kenney runs the "Fair Deal" Panel's predetermined sovereignty-association flapdoodle up the flagpole, nobody seems to want to salute.
+And every time Kenney runs the panel's predetermined sovereignty-association flapdoodle up the flagpole, nobody seems to want to salute.
 Alberta Parole Board anyone?
 Pffffft!
 Hand over your Canada Pension Plan to the Alberta Investment Management Corp., also known as AIMCo, so it can sink it in the oil patch?
 Fuhgeddaboudit!

 Indeed, the panel's eight remaining members got enough of an earful about that last one on their travels around the province that if it's in the published recommendations on Monday, we'll know for sure the old Kenney fixeroo was in.